ianmcburnie/a11y-first-workshop/README.md

 1. Add three paragraphs of content to the page (HTML below)
 1. Ensure VoiceOver web rotor settings include 'Static Text'.
 1. Navigate VO to web area (show that voiceover can read desktop and other desktop applications too, not just web pages)
-1. Open VoiceOover rotor and explore what it can find on the page (hint: nothing much yet! only the static paragraph text).
+1. Open VoiceOver rotor and explore what it can find on the page (hint: nothing much yet! only the static paragraph text).
 1. We ignore VO 'Web Spots' rotor as this is specific to Voiceover.

 <img src="images/settings-web-rotor.png" alt="Screenshot of the VoiceOver Web Rotor settings" />